About me

 Integration principles

-My integrative approach is relational, directional and feedback informed.
-It places the client's agency at the core of the process, carefully combining the four leading theories: humanist, systemic, psychodynamic (gradually shifting towards existentialism) and positive psychology and adjusting the balance of those theories to the client's preferences and goals.
+My integrative approach is relational, directional and feedback-informed.
+It places the client's agency at the core of the process, carefully combining the four leading theories: humanist, systemic, psychodynamic (& existentialism), positive psychology and liberation psychologies and adjusting the balance of those theories to the client's preferences and goals.

 My approach is integrated, not eclectic.
 Instead of a toolkit of random practices, I carefully integrate interventions around core liberation psychology principles.
 I start with the client's agency.
 I believe that the client is the hero of their journey, and my role is to assist them.
 To join the client's journey safely and confidently, I have developed a theoretical compass respecting the client's needs and my core values.